baharmon/lectures/content/computational-ecology-2024/_index.md

 # Drone Data Analytics

 {{< note >}}
+My recent research in computational ecology explores the use of lidar to estimate biomass and carbon.
 Since 2020 I have been using drones with lidar and multispectral sensors to study the evolution of the meadow